 This review covers exactly what the Shopify Grow plan includes, how much revenue you need before the upgrade pays for itself, and when it’s time to move past Grow to something bigger.
-We’ll also compare it directly to Basic so you can see what changes at each price point.

 Key Takeaways